Turkey

 - How many Iranian refugees is Turkey preparing for?

-- Turkey is building border infrastructure for up to one million Iranian refugees, drawing on experience from the Syrian refugee crisis when it hosted over 3.5 million.Source: event
+- Turkey is building border infrastructure for up to one million Iranian refugees, drawing on experience from the Syrian crisis when it hosted over 3.5 million.Source: event

 Background

 Turkey is a transcontinental republic of 85 million people, NATO's second-largest military, and Iran's western neighbour sharing a 534km border.
-President Erdogan has adopted a both-sides stance, condemning US and Iranian strikes while offering Turkish Mediation .
-The national football team beat Romania 1-0 to reach the FIFA World Cup playoff final .
+President Erdogan has adopted a both-sides stance, condemning US and Iranian strikes while offering Turkish Mediation.
+The national football team beat Romania 1-0 to reach the FIFA World Cup playoff final.

-NATO air defences intercepted a third Iranian Ballistic missile in Turkish airspace in March 2026, with sirens sounding at Incirlik airbase and debris from an earlier interception falling in Hatay province without casualties .
-Turkey is simultaneously preparing border infrastructure for up to one million Iranian refugees while continuing to import Iranian oil .
+NATO air defences intercepted a third Iranian Ballistic missile in Turkish airspace in March 2026, with sirens sounding at Incirlik airbase and debris from an earlier interception falling in Hatay province without casualties.
+Turkey is simultaneously preparing border infrastructure for up to one million Iranian refugees while continuing to import Iranian oil.